Adam's Ribs: Overview

 Fed up with being offered the same meal choices (liver or fish) for 11 days in a row, Hawkeye snaps and causes a public spectacle in the mess tent.
 Henry is not happy about the incident, but admits that the food situation has gotten repetitive and is trying to remedy it.
-However, his attempt to have a frozen turkey shipped to the camp has failed due to a bureaucratic mix-up.
+However, his attempt to have frozen turkey shipped to the camp has failed due to a bureaucratic mix-up.

-Hawkeye decides that what he most wants is barbecued spareribs, and remembers the delicious ribs that he once had at a restaurant in Chicago.
+Hawkeye decides that what he most wants is barbecued spareribs, and remembers the delicious ribs that he had at a restaurant in Chicago.
 He cannot recall its name, only that it was near the Dearborn Street train station.
 Henry gives him the telephone number for the station; later that night, Hawkeye has Radar put a call through so he can get the name - "Adam's Ribs."
 He orders 40 pounds of ribs and a gallon of barbecue sauce, but he and Trapper find themselves at a loss as to how to have them delivered to the 4077th.
 After they try unsuccessfully to persuade Klinger to have one of his relatives ship the order, Trapper remembers a woman he once knew in Chicago.
 He calls her and persuades her to pick up the order and put it on a plane, labeled as medical supplies bound for South Korea.

 The order arrives at the supply depot, but regulations prevent it from being delivered to the camp.
 Hawkeye and Trapper visit the depot and negotiate with a stubborn supply sergeant who lives not far from Chicago and loves the food at Adam's Ribs.
-Once they tell him what the order is, he agrees to release it in exchange for a portion of the ribs and sauce. although he is shocked that Hawkeye forgot to order coleslaw!
+Once they tell him what the order is, he agrees to release it in exchange for a portion of the ribs and sauce, although he is disappointed that Hawkeye forgot to order any coleslaw.

-Back at camp, Hawkeye, Trapper, Blake, Radar, Klinger and Mulcahey prepare to enjoy a meal of spareribs, but are interrupted by a fresh batch of incoming wounded soldiers.
-Hawkeye protests vehemently as Trapper and Henry pull him away from the table to get ready for surgery.
+Back at camp, Hawkeye, Trapper, Henry, Radar and Klinger prepare to enjoy a meal of spareribs, but are interrupted by a fresh batch of incoming wounded.
+Hawkeye protests vehemently as Trapper and Henry pull him away from the table to get ready for surgery, without having taken a single bite.